seneyu/rag-chatbot/README.md

    - Navigate to /server/createEmbeddings.js
    - Review the `createAndStoreEmbeddings()` function at line 44
    - If you need to generate new embeddings, ensure the function call is uncommented: `createAndStoreEmbeddings()`.
 Run the script: `node creaetEmbeddings.js`.
+Note: For this project I keep the files in the `./client/data` directory.
    - If embeddings are already generated, ensure the function call is commented out to prevent accidental recreation.
 You can skip running this script.

    5. Add Supabase configuration to your `.env` file: